Raye McCoy vs Teravista: C vs A Across District Lines

 Teravista Elementary: Round Rock ISD’s Growth Corridor Star

 Teravista serves the massive Teravista master planned community in northeast Round Rock, one of the largest and most active new home communities in the Austin metro.
-The campus is big at 821 students and growing.
-An A at 91 with A scores in School Progress and Academic Growth is exactly what buyers in a growth corridor want to see, because it means the school is keeping up with the enrollment expansion while maintaining quality.
+An overall A rating is exactly what buyers in a growth corridor want to see, because it means the campus is keeping up with the enrollment expansion while maintaining quality.

 The Teravista community itself offers pools, parks, trails, a community center, and the kind of amenity package that master planned communities are built around.
-Home prices range from the mid $400s to the mid $700s, with a median around $555K.
-The feeder pattern runs through Hopewell or Walsh Middle School (Walsh is an A rated campus at 93) and then to Cedar Ridge or Stony Point High School.
+Closed-sale medians over the past 12 months sit around $475,000, with the full range from the mid $400s to the mid $700s (Neuhaus Realty Group VOW data, ACTRIS MLS).
+The feeder pattern runs through Hopewell or Walsh Middle School and then to Cedar Ridge or Stony Point High School.

 Raye McCoy Elementary: Newer Campus, Mixed Results

 Raye McCoy is a newer Georgetown ISD campus serving the growth areas north of Round Rock.
 The school has a modern facility and draws from newer subdivisions in the southern Georgetown corridor.
-But the TEA scores have not caught up to the facilities.
-A C at 76 with an F in Closing the Gaps is a disappointing result for a campus with relatively low percentages of economically disadvantaged and English Learner students.
+But the TEA accountability rating has not caught up to the facilities.
+An overall C is a disappointing result for a campus in a relatively well-resourced corridor.

 Georgetown ISD is a solid district overall, and buyers in the Raye McCoy zone have access to Georgetown High School and East View High School at the secondary level.
-The $510K median offers a slightly lower entry point than Teravista.
+The roughly $430,000 closed-sale median offers a slightly lower entry point than Teravista (Neuhaus Realty Group VOW data, ACTRIS MLS, trailing 12 months).

 The Neighborhoods